-Witherspoon said she can't comment further "out of respect" for the pending case, and her publicist, Meredith O'Sullivan Wasson, offered no other details.
+Her publicist, Meredith O'Sullivan Wasson, offered no other details.

-The 37-year-old actress was arrested on a municipal charge of disorderly conduct early Friday after a state trooper said she wouldn't stay in the car while Toth was given a field sobriety test.
+Witherspoon, 37, was arrested on a municipal charge of disorderly conduct early Friday after a state trooper said she wouldn't stay in the car while Toth was given a field sobriety test.
 She was released from jail after the Friday morning arrest and was in New York on Sunday night for the premiere of her new film, "Mud."
 She posed for cameras on the red carpet but did not stop to talk to reporters.

 The trooper noticed the car driven by her husband wasn't staying in its lane early Friday morning, so he initiated a traffic stop.
 He reported that Toth had droopy eyelids, watery, bloodshot eyes, and his breath smelled strongly of alcohol.

 Toth told the trooper he'd had a drink, which Witherspoon said was consumed at a restaurant two hours before the traffic stop, the trooper writes.

 Before the field sobriety test began, Witherspoon got out of the car, was told to get back in and obeyed, the report said.
 After the "Walk the Line" star got out a second time, the trooper said he warned her that she would be arrested if she left the car again.